List of Magical Girl Raising Project characters: Magical Girl Raising Project: ACES/QUEENS

-A member of the Magical Kingdom's R&D Division tasked with looking after Princess Deluge following JOKERS.
-She wears a blue candy shop dress as her Magical Girl outfit.
-Timid and insecure, she seemingly grows to care for Deluge and accompanies her on her revenge quest while trying to persuade her to stop.
-However, it is revealed in QUEENS that she is actually Lapis Lazuline III (三代目ラピス・ラズリーヌ, Sandaime Rapisu Razurīnu) and had been manipulating Deluge under Old Blue's orders all along, erasing her own memories to sell the act.
-In BLACK, WHITE, and RED, she works under Old Blue as vice-head of the R&D Division but grows increasingly skeptical of her master, leading her to partner with Deluge again.
+A member of the Magical Kingdom's R&D Division who looks after Deluge following JOKERS and follows her on her revenge quest.
+She wears a candy shop dress as her Magical Girl outfit.
+A voice of reason, she continually tries to convince Deluge to stop.
+However, it is revealed in QUEENS that she is actually Lapis Lazuline III (三代目ラピス・ラズリーヌ, Sandaime Rapisu Razurīnu) and had been manipulating Deluge all along, erasing her own memories to sell the act.
+In BLACK, WHITE, and RED, she works under Old Blue but grows increasingly skeptical of her, ultimately prompting her to partner with Deluge again.

-Her ability seemingly allows her to make magical candies that can alter one's emotions.
-However, it is later revealed that she can actually seal away others' emotions, memories, and even magic into these candies for herself and others to use.
+Her ability allows her to make magical candies that can alter the consumer's emotions.
+It is later revealed that she can also seal away others' emotions, memories, and even magic into these candies.